 - It is easy to get started with barndominium construction.

-Whether you are a skilled builder or you will contract out the different trades, construction of a barndominium tends to be fast and simple.
+Whether you are a skilled builder or you will contract out the different trades, construction of barndominium kits tends to be fast and simple.

 Since this is a prefab option, a lot of the work is already taken care of.
 The kit can include the shell of the building and nothing else, or it can include a number of additional features to save you more time and work.